Partners: Integrating your System

 - References to customers in internal tools (e.g. spreadsheet data, slack messages mentioning a user)

-Transcend can trigger a number of different privacy requests in your system, and automatically fulfill these requests via API.
+Transcend can trigger a number of different DSRs in your system, and automatically fulfill these requests via API.
 We'll describe them in detail here, as well as how you can build the respective routes into your API.

 Transcend prefers a global access endpoint such that, when called, your API will return all data associated with a given user's key identifier (most commonly email).
 This endpoint will be used to automatically fulfill data subject access requests (DSARs).